EribertoPerez/OsTicket/osticket-prereqs.md

 </p>
 <br />
 <p>
-Next we'll click install now, and if it installs then everything worked out.
-Lastly, we'll clean up some loose ends by deleting the setup file in our osTicket folder
+13) Click install now, it will install if everything was configured correctly.
+If it doesn't install go back and make sure you didn't skip any steps.
+If you need assistance feel free to message me:(www.linkedin.com/in/eriberto-perez-b33b41269) Lastly, we'll clean up some loose ends by deleting the setup file in our osTicket folder
 (Windows(C:) > inetpub > wwwroot > osTicket > setup) after deleting that we just need to change permissions on the 'ost.config.php' file from earlier to read and execute only.
 </p>
 <p>